ryRiah3/Black-Sheep-Collectives/README.md

 # Black-Thread-Collective
-A Practice Visual Website To Display My Work
+A Practice Visual Website To Practice different techniques and learn more about different coding functions.